-Based on shares outstanding as of July 31, 2019, our executive officers, directors, holders of 5% or more of our ordinary shares and their respective affiliates beneficially own in the aggregate approximately 68.6% of our outstanding ordinary shares.
+Based on shares outstanding as of April 30, 2020, our executive officers, directors, holders of 5% or more of our ordinary shares and their respective affiliates beneficially own in the aggregate approximately 66.8% of our outstanding ordinary shares, not including any ordinary shares issuable upon exchange of any of the Exchangeable Notes purchased by them in the Private Placement.
+Following the exchange of any of these Exchangeable Notes for ordinary shares, this ownership percentage could increase.
 As a result of their share ownership, these holders may have the ability to influence our management and policies and will be able to significantly affect the outcome of matters requiring shareholder approval such as elections of directors, amendments of our organizational documents or approvals of any merger, sale of assets or other major corporate transaction.
-This may prevent or discourage unsolicited acquisition proposals or offers for our ordinary shares that our shareholders may feel are in their best interest.
+This may prevent or discourage unsolicited acquisition proposals or offers for our ordinary shares that our other shareholders may feel are in their best interest.